If you are receiving help from social services you have a right to make a complaint if there is something you are unhappy or worried about.

-Following on from that contact, the officer will provide you with a formal written response within 5 working days.
+Following on from that contact, the officer will provide you with a formal written response within five working days.

 Stage 2 - formal consideration

-Remember - you may still try mediation or another way forward if you want to do so.
+Remember, you may still try mediation if you want to.

 The person looking into your complaint at this stage will: